-An array is simply a comma-separated list of values that is enclosed in square brackets.
+An array is thus a comma-separated list of values, enclosed in square brackets.
 The list is captured as a Lua table.
-The final and most complicated type to parse is the object.
+The final and most complicated type to parse is the object:

 An object is a comma-separated list of key-value pairs enclosed in curly braces, where a key-value pair is a string, followed by a colon, followed by a value.
-To pack this into a Lua table, we use the grouping and folding captures that we discussed before.
+To pack this into a Lua table, we use the grouping and folding captures mentioned above.
 This concludes the JSON grammar.

 The full code of the parser is given in the Appendix with a little nicer formatting.
-Now we can go ahead an parse JSON files.
+Now we can go ahead and parse JSON files.

+'''

 local result = json:match(input)

+'''